ronthedistance/ronthedistance.github.io/blog21.md

 ![image](https://user-images.githubusercontent.com/20525440/79036340-51fe4180-7b7c-11ea-874c-75589a7a247b.png)

-Policies are templates of things to look for in a scan.
-This can be a network scan, compliance audit, specture/meldown detection, etc.
+Policies are templates of things to look for in a Nessus scan.
+This can be a network scan, compliance audit, spectre/meldown detection, etc.

-You typically pick and edit a policy edit.
+You typically pick a policy template and edit that policy to fit your needs

 ![image](https://user-images.githubusercontent.com/20525440/79037015-87a62900-7b82-11ea-8cd4-726b5b7a301e.png)